KERV: Kinematic-Rectified Speculative Decoding for Embodied VLA Models: Introduction

 \textbf{Hardware Implementation Analysis.} We test the end-to-end time overhead on different hardware platforms in four environments.
 The Results are shown in Tab.~\ref{tab:6-3}.
 Compared with GPU-only, our proposed CPU+GPU implementation achieves lower end-to-end latency, showing 7\%$\sim$13\% acceleration contribution.

-\textbf{Generability.} Our test results in various environments show that the proposed \textit{KERV} has good generalization.
-However, due to the limited generalization of the VLA model itself, it is difficult to adapt to a variety of real-world robotic arms.
-Therefore, we do not do real machine adaptation, but pay more attention to how to combine the VLA model with traditional kinetic methods.
-In addition, our method targets the most extensive and popular VLA model architectures, such as OpenVLA.
-Different versions of VLA models resulting from architecture changes (e.g., Diffusion-based VLA models) are outside the scope of our research.
+\textbf{Generability.} Due to the limited generalization of the VLA model itself, it is difficult to adapt to a variety of real-world robotic arms.
+Therefore, we do not do real machine adaptation, but pay more attention to how to combine the VLA model with kinetic methods.